mcnally/mobit/README.md

 # Mobit (Alpha)
-**Note that this is an early release and is incompete and prone to bugs.
+**Note that this is an early release and is incomplete and prone to bugs.
 Please create an issue for any problems you encounter**

 ## What is it
 An interactive cli tool build in node to help the git handover when mobbing remotely.

-The app listens for changes in config that will determine who is driving or navigating, and the terminal will update when chages are detected.
+The app listens for changes in config that will determine who is driving or navigating, and the terminal will update when changes are detected.

 ## Installation
 `npm install -g mobit`